Lyme: A Way of Life

 A Lyme Land Trust Talk by Bill Yule

-Wednesday April 23, 7:00 to 8:00 pm
+Wednesday April 23, 7:00-8:00 pm

 Join the Lyme Land Trust for a fascinating talk at the Lyme Public Hall about the important function of fungi in forest ecosystems, with Bill Yule, naturalist and mycologist.
 He will cover aspects of fungi that weren’t covered in last year’s very popular talk.
 He has a wonderful way of explaining the complex functioning of fungi and its vital interconnections with other organisms within the forest.
 Bill will share information to identify various mushrooms by their characteristics.